Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 "Elaborate," Bill instructed him.
 Cytosis shrugged.

 "It’s a highly controllable environment.
 Their society, their culture, their natural instincts all make them easy to contain and manipulate.
-They also have large and intelligent brains, which means lots of spare...I suppose you could call it *‘capacity.’* Each individual Guvnurag can serve as substrate for a proportionately large degree of the dataspace hegemony."
+They also have large and intelligent brains, which means lots of spare...
+I suppose you could call it *‘capacity.’* Each individual Guvnurag can serve as substrate for a proportionately large degree of the dataspace hegemony."

 "So by attacking them you accomplished… what, exactly?"